QuanNguen/CS151-TeamBOQ/README.md

 updateComment(String newContent): Updates the comment content.

 deleteComment(List<Comment> commentList): Deletes the comment from the list.

+getKarma(): Returns the net karma associated with this comment.

 **VotingService.java: Represents voting entities and includes the following methods:**